My thoughts on investing in mutual funds.

 The only way all those fees can be justified is if the money manager consistently delivers significantly higher-than-average returns.
 As explained above, most money managers can’t deliver … and, looking ahead, it’s just as impossible to select the mutual fund with the money manager that will outperform the market consistently for decades as it is to predict the future.

-Now, compare the traditional actively manged fund with the the passively-managed fund.
-Instead of having a money manager making day-to-day decisions, the passively-managed fund follows an explicit formula.
+Compare the traditional actively manged mutual fund with the passively-managed fund.
+Instead of having a money manager making day-to-day buy-and-sell decisions, the passively-managed fund follows an explicit formula.
 Generally, this means investing only in companies that are part of a certain stock market index.
 The S & P 500 is one example of a stock index.
 You might think of it as basically the 500 largest American corporations.
 (Actually, it’s a little more complex than that; companies are selected for inclusion on the index such that the index is representative of industries in the United States and other additional factors are also considered.)

 The important part: Passively-managed mutual funds are much less expensive to operate than actively-managed funds.
 Why this is so is simple: No need to pay for expensive money managers.